fbpx

 In the event of cancellation of tour / travel services due to any avoidable / unavoidable reason/s we must be notified of the same in writing.
 Cancellation charges will be effective from the date we receive advice in writing, and cancellation charges would be as follows:

-• Booking amount & Tickets:
+• Booking amount & Tickets: (Non Refundable)

-• 60 days prior to arrival: 50% of the Tour / service cost
+• 60 days prior to arrival: 50% of the Tour / service cost will be deducted

-• 45 days prior to arrival: 70% of the Tour / service cost
+• 45 days prior to arrival: 70% of the Tour / service cost will be deducted

 • 30 days prior to arrival: No Refund